Ron Livingston: Career

-In 1992, Livingston landed his first film role, in Dolly Parton's Straight Talk.
-He then moved to Los Angeles, where he was cast in supporting roles in Some Folks Call it a Sling Blade and The Low Life.
-In 1996, Livingston was cast in Swingers, his first major role.
+In 1992, Livingston landed his first film role in Dolly Parton's Straight Talk.
+He later moved to Los Angeles, where he was cast in supporting roles in Some Folks Call It a Sling Blade and The Low Life.
+In 1996, he had his first major role in Swingers, written by and co-starring Favreau.

-In 1999, he starred as the male lead, Peter Gibbons, in the comedy cult classic Office Space, which co-starred Jennifer Aniston and was written and directed by Mike Judge.
+In 1998, Livingston worked in Austin on Mike Judge's Office Space and served as an emcee at the third Big Stinkin' International Improv & Sketch Comedy Festival.
+Released in 1999, the film co-starred Jennifer Aniston, with Livingston playing the lead role of Peter Gibbons.

 In 2001, he appeared in HBO's miniseries Band of Brothers as Captain Lewis Nixon III opposite Donnie Wahlberg and Damian Lewis.
-Livingston widened his variety of roles when he played a Hollywood agent in Adaptation (2002), a weaselly Ivy League upstart opposite Alec Baldwin's casino boss in The Cooler (2003) and teachers in Winter Solstice and Pretty Persuasion (both in 2005).
+Livingston widened his variety of roles when he played a Hollywood agent in Adaptation.
+(2002), a weaselly Ivy League upstart opposite Alec Baldwin's casino boss in The Cooler (2003) and teachers in Winter Solstice and Pretty Persuasion (both in 2005).
 He also appeared as sardonic writer Jack Berger, Carrie's short-term boyfriend in the fifth and sixth seasons of Sex and the City.
 He guest starred in the episode "TB or Not TB" of House.
 In 2006, he starred as FBI negotiator Matt Flannery in the Fox series Standoff, co-starring Rosemarie DeWitt, and he was an advertising spokesman for Sprint Nextel.

 In summer 2007, Livingston appeared on the off-Broadway stage in the world premiere of Neil LaBute's In a Dark Dark House, produced by MCC Theater, with Frederick Weller and Louisa Krause.
 The show ran May–July at the Lucille Lortel Theatre in New York City.
 In November 2007, the indie film Holly told the story of a Vietnamese girl trafficked into the sex trade in Cambodia.
 Livingston starred as Patrick, a shady card shark who becomes determined to save Holly from her ill-destined fate.